nickmagnabosco/rvlt-transfer-payments-api/README.md

 Dependencies
 -----
-The project has been developed using Java 8, using the following framework and libraries:
+The project has been developed using Java 8, using the following frameworks and libraries:

  - sparkjava: a micro framework for creating web app in Java
  - google.guava